-Veneers: to restore the appearance of a cracked or otherwise damaged tooth, a thin veneer of porcelain can be applied to the front of the tooth to hide the damage.
+To restore the appearance of a cracked or otherwise damaged tooth, a thin veneer of porcelain can be applied to the front of the tooth to hide the damage.
 Our veneers are designed to perfectly match the reflectivity of natural enamel.

-Crowns: sometimes damage is too severe to hide with a veneer, and you might require extra structural support for the tooth in addition to the improved appearance a veneer provides… in that case, a tooth-shaped cap called a crown will provide the coverage and support you need.
+Sometimes the damage is too severe to hide with a veneer, and you might require extra structural support for the tooth in addition to the improved appearance a veneer provides… in that case, a tooth-shaped cap called a crown will provide the coverage and support you need.

-Bridges: missing teeth are ugly.
+Missing teeth are ugly.
 It may have some appeal if you’re going for a rugged, professional hockey player sort of look, but most people want to hide their missing teeth.
 A bridge, which is a prosthetic tooth held in place by two crowns on either side of the gap, is an effective way to hide what’s missing.

-Dental Implants: the problem with bridges is that, while they replace the missing tooth, they don’t replace the missing tooth root.
+The problem with bridges is that, while they replace the missing tooth, they don’t replace the missing tooth root.
 Without the support of that root the jawbone underneath deteriorates.
 A weakened jawbone is vulnerable to infection and will give you a sunken jaw that makes you look older than you actually are.

-Other Restoration Services:
+Other Restoration Services

-Screening: even if you brush and floss twice every single day, you should still go to the dentist for regular checkups.
+Even if you brush and floss twice every single day, you should still go to the dentist for regular checkups.
 You may think you’re fine when actually you’re walking around with an oral health problem that gets worse every day until a dentist starts treating it.

-Fluoride: the mineral fluoride protects your teeth from enamel-eating sugars and acids.
+The mineral fluoride protects your teeth from enamel-eating sugars and acids.
 Fluoride is likely in your drinking water and your toothpaste, but fluoride treatments at the dentist are stronger and more concentrated than the fluoride you’re getting at home.

 A lot of people dread going to the dentist.
 We understand … even the numbing medicine that takes the pain out of the more intimidating procedures comes in a sharp needle that has to be jabbed into your gums.
 If just the thought of going to the dentist makes you uncomfortable, Dr. Safarian will prescribe oral anti-anxiety medication that will help you get relaxed before your visit.